SingleEukaryote/quartz/content/index.md

 Linking to the best instead of creating new.
 If I can't write anything better, I will provide the resource here or link to it.

+Provide “substitutions” or alternatives to lab gear with gear you can find in a house or local grocery store.

+-->